iamdanfox/frankenrust/README.md

     at Module.load (module.js:346:32)
 ```
 Apparently, the libraries involving native code need to be [compiled specifically](https://github.com/nwjs/nw.js/issues/723) for nw.js.

+> The reason these modules needs to be recompiled is that nw.js has a different ABI (Application Binary Interface) than node.js.
+> In a normal node.js project, when you run `npm install ffi`, npm downloads the source for ffi and then compiles the C/C++
+> specifically for your machine using a tool called `node-gyp`.
+In order to make them compatible with nw.js, we have to go
+> into the directory and recompile them to target the exact version of nw.js. [[Read more](https://github.com/nwjs/nw.js/wiki/Using-Node-modules#3rd-party-modules-with-cc-addons)]

 The tool we need is `nw-gyp`.
 Let's give it a shot:

     npm install -g nw-gyp